Blog

 Who can become a trustee?

-Some people who fall under the Charity Commission’s automatic disqualification rules are unable to become trustees – see the Charity Commission’s website for details.
+However, it’s essential to note that certain individuals fall under the Charity Commission’s automatic disqualification rules, rendering them ineligible for trusteeship.
+See the Charity Commission’s website for details.

 What are the benefits of becoming a trustee?

-and gain experience of strategy and leadership.
-You’ll also develop contacts and network with new people and organisations and help to steer the direction of an organisation or cause you care about.
+Volunteering as a trustee offers more than just a chance to give back.
+It’s an opportunity to connect with new people, learn new skills, and take on new challenges.
+Beyond personal growth, trustees gain valuable experience in areas such as influencing, negotiation, risk management, and strategic leadership.
+You will also develop contacts and network with people and organisations and help to steer the direction of an organisation or cause you care about.

 What time commitment is required?